 Area: about 2163 ha.

-Part B
+Part B — Wards in the district of the Town of Cambridge

-Wards in the District of the Town of Cambridge
+[Heading inserted by No. 19 of 2010 s.
+12(4).]

 City Beach Ward

 All that portion of land bounded by lines starting from the intersection of the prolongation southwesterly of the southeastern boundary of Herdsman Lake Suburban Lot 149 with the centreline of Selby Street, a point on a present northwestern boundary of the municipality of the Town of Cambridge; thence southerly along that centreline to the centreline of Grantham Street; thence westerly along that centreline to the prolongation northeasterly of the centreline of Seymour Avenue; thence southwesterly to and along that centreline and onwards to the centreline of Lissadell Street; thence southerly along that centreline to the southern side of Alderbury Street; a point on a present southern boundary of the municipality of the Town of Cambridge and thence generally westerly, southerly, again westerly, generally northwesterly, generally northerly, easterly, southerly and generally easterly along boundaries of that town to the starting point.